flyingmachine/brave-clojure-web/content/concurrency.md

 To get an atom's current state, you dereference it.
 Unlike futures, delays, and promises, dereferencing an atom (or any other reference type) will never block.
-When you dereference a reference type, it's like you're saying, "give me this identity's state as it is right now," so it makes sense that the operation doesn't block.
+When you deref futures, delays, and promises, it's like you're saying "I expect a value now, and I will wait until I get it," so it makes sense that the operation would block.
+When you dereference a reference type, however, it's like you're saying, "give me this identity's state as it is right now," so it makes sense that the operation doesn't block.
 Here's Fred's current state:

 ```clojure
 @fred